rsoftone/virmap/referencedbs/README.md

 ## Aspera (IBM) ascp utility ##

-Accelerated protocols for downloading files are supported by NCBI: download ascp from this link:
+Accelerated protocols for downloading files are supported by NCBI.
+Download ascp from this link:

 https://downloads.asperasoft.com/connect2/